ualbertalib/jupiter/docs/jupiter_core_overview.md

 3) The rest of has_attribute runs, which:
     - ensures that the arguments are correct, types are known, etc.
     - stores type tracking and name mangling information in the hashes created in `inherited`
-    - uses `defined_cached_reader` to define a method named `title` on the Item object that essentially works like:
+    - uses `define_cached_reader` to define a method named `title` on the Item object that essentially works like:
         ```ruby
         def title
           return ldp_object.title if ldp_object.present?